What is a plug-in hybrid car?

 As you may know, company-car tax, or Benefit-in-Kind (BiK), is levied according to a car’s CO2 emissions.
-The lower these emissions, the lower its tax liability.
+The lower these emissions, the lower the car’s tax liability.
 We go into greater depth in our feature that explains what fuel economy figures mean to you, but the upshot is that plug-in hybrid cars tend to do extremely well in fuel-consumption tests.

-The importance of this to company-car buyers can’t be overstated.
-Put simply, a car in the 9% BiK bracket will potentially cost half as much in company-car tax as one in the 19% bracket.
+The importance of this to company car buyers can’t be overstated.
+Put simply, a car in the 9% BiK bracket will potentially cost half as much in company car tax as one in the 19% bracket.

 If you’re not a company-car driver, you could still be quids in if your usual daily drive largely consists of low-speed, urban motoring.
 Crowded city streets are where plug-in hybrid cars really come into their own – if your daily commute is made up of stop-start driving and totals less than 30 miles or so, you may be able to make the journey without using the petrol engine at all.
 This means you can rely on cheap electricity, rather than pricey petrol or diesel.

 However, the more you regularly do higher speeds and longer journeys, the more the petrol engine in a hybrid will be called upon.
 A long motorway journey in a plug-in hybrid may use more fuel than the same trip in a modern diesel car, and one of the primary reasons for this is the added weight of the electric motor and battery.

 To conclude, a plug-in hybrid’s ability to save you money is skewed heavily in favour of company car users, but urban-living low-mileage private buyers may well see the benefits as well.